Welcome to Coquetdale Squirrel Group

 With the help of RSNE, we learned to detect and monitor the presence of reds and greys and what we can do to help the reds.
 The area we cover is large and sparsely populated which presents many challenges.
 However we have great hopes that we can build on our intrepid and dedicated band of supporters and squirrel spotters, to halt the decline of our native Red Squirrel.

 Our group has now grown and is managed by a committee drawn from our group of volunteers.
 We meet regularly to compare notes and act upon sightings of greys within the area.
 We also try to have stalls at all local events to provide advice and guidance; to raise awareness and to fundraise to enable us to continue to help conserve our red population of squirrels.
+We will soon be applying for registration as a charity and are formulating a plan and strategy for the next 3 years.

 There are several ways you can help:-